10 Questions to Ask Before You Buy Land

 Property taxes on most land are calculated using market value, which is based on how the land is zoned.
 Property zoned as agricultural typically results in lower taxes.
 To be zoned as agricultural, land must meet minimum acreage, current use, land composition and state requirements.
 Check how your land is zoned and/or apply for rezoning at the county tax assessor’s office.
-In South Carolina, be aware of the Rollback Property Tax.
-If the property was previously zoned ag, the county can go back 5 years and bill you for the difference in taxes paid when it was zoned ag and what taxes would have been if based upon current zoning.
+In North and South Carolina, be aware of the Rollback Property Tax.
+In South Carolina, if the property was previously zoned ag, the county can go back 5 years and bill you for the difference in taxes paid when it was zoned ag and what taxes would have been if based upon current zoning.
+In North Carolina, a taxpayer can be charged the difference for the past 3 years plus interest.
 To avoid the Rollback Tax, you may apply for re-zoning as agricultural, if possible.

 8. What Additional Costs Could Be Necessary to Prepare the Land for Living?

 In addition to the purchase price of the land, you may need to be prepared for extra costs associated with preparing your land for its intended use.
 Some additional costs that may be needed could include drilling a well, connecting to or installing a septic system, running power to the property, clearing land, road/driveway construction, grading for construction, permits and fees for well, septic, building, driveway, etc. The cost of each of these varies based by county and state.
 Doing your research on the approximate costs of the infrastructure needed on your land will help you prepare for your land purchase.